Bipecoin-Bic/Bipecoin-bic/README.md

  Disclaimer

 Bipecoin is community-driven.
-No financial advice.
 Code is fixed 5B supply.
 Burn of 400M every 5 years and lock of 3.5B from September 2026 to September 2027 are executed via on-chain transactions and PinkLock contracts post-deployment.